Lodge a valuation objection

 When will I receive a notice of decision?

-Once the VGV receives your objection form, an acknowledgment email will be issued.
-A valuer will be in contact within 6 weeks from the date of issue on the acknowledgment letter to discuss your valuation objection.
+Once the VGV receives your objection form, an acknowledgement email will be issued.
+A valuer will be in contact within 6 weeks from the date of issue on the acknowledgement letter to discuss your valuation objection.
 Under the Valuation of Land Act 1960, the Valuer General’s contract valuers will provide you with a reasonable opportunity to discuss the objection and provide a notice of decision within 4 months.

 Do I still have to pay my rates pending the outcome of my objection?